 Upcoming changes to the FAFSA - What you need to know

 When Congress passed the most recent COVID-19 relief legislation, it included the FAFSA Simplification Act.
 While the 167 pages do describe some positive improvements to the complicated process required to apply for federal student financial aid, there are some changes that are less desirable.
 Mark Kantrowitz published a detailed article in Forbes that summarizes all of this.
+Changes are being implemented in phases, and all changes will be in effect by July 1, 2024.
 Here are some important highlights:

 The number of questions has been reduced from 108 to 36.

 The term Expected Family Contribution (EFC) will be replaced with Student Aid Index (SAI).
 EFC is a calculation used to help families estimate how much they will be asked to pay for college and how much financial aid they qualify to receive; however, it is often misleading, as some families pay more than the EFC indicates and some families end up paying significantly less.